-The Council has been proactive in area of the flood risk management and has acquired flood zone maps for the County.
-These maps are currently used as a screening tool for flood risk, and have been included in the SFRA for the purposes of identifying sources of flood hazard in the County.
-The maps, which are explained in further detail in Section 2, are included in Appendix A and B of the SFRA.
+The Council has been proactive in area of the flood risk management and has acquired flood zone maps for the county.
+These maps are currently used as a screening tool for flood risk and have been included in the SFRA for the purposes of identifying sources of flood hazard in the county.
+These maps, which are explained in further detail in Section 2, are included as Map No. 1 and Map No. 2 in the SFRA.